wusai2333/trib/doc/lab2.md

 Your first step should be to write the bin storage service.
-Since we might have multiple parts running at the same time, potentially on different machines, we need a configuration file that specifies the serving addresses of the backends and the keeper for the distributed bin storage.
+Since we might have multiple parts running at the same time, potentially on different machines, we need a configuration file that specifies the serving addresses of the back-ends and the keeper for the distributed bin storage.
 By default, the system expects a file named `bins.rc`.